hakril/PythonForWindows/README.md

 If you have any issue, question, suggestion do not hesitate to contact me.
 I am always glad to have feedbacks from people using this project.

+## Installation

+You can install PythonForWindows using the ``setup.py`` script:

+``
+python setup.py install
+``

+Note that PythonForWindows only support Python2 at the moment.

 ## Overview

 ### Processes / Threads